 - Your future

 In this post, we’ll talk about how to respond after she tells you the news (or you find out together), how to approach decision-making, the details behind each decision, how to handle a pregnant girlfriend, what this might mean for your future, and how to talk to her parents.
+If your girlfriend is still in her teens, it may be helpful for her to read our teen pregnancy articles: teen pregnancy, healthy teen pregnancy, and challenges of teen pregnancy.

 Making a Decision for the Pregnancy